oakleyaidan21/clearForReddit/README.md

 ### Playing YouTube natively on Android

 You'll need a google API key in order to play youtube videos in the app on android.
 You can find out how to get one [here](https://developers.google.com/youtube/android/player/register).
 Once you have a key, place it in `util/youtube` in a file titled `youtubeConfig.tsx`.
-It should ooke like this:
+It should look like this:

 ```ts
 export const apiKey = "AIzaSyB56c605jONMlWRn0OzTTvLy6_p00Hgro4";